alf45tar/Pedalino/README.md

-An expression pedal with wiring polarity that matches the equipment specifications is required.
-Using a pedal with incompatible wiring can result in limited range, jumping or notch like response, or the pedal just won’t function at all, so make sure you check the requirements of your equipment.
+Using a pedal with incompatible wiring can result in limited range, jumping or notch like response, or the pedal just won’t function at all, so make sure you check the requirements.

 ### Calibration